Cv Calculator

 Why is Cv important

 Determining the Cv value helps in selecting the right-sized valve for an application.
 If the Cv value of a valve is incorrect, it can result in poor performance of the valve within a day or two.
-This can manifest in a number of ways, such as:
+This can result in several problems, such as: :

 Difference between Cv value & Kv flow coefficients